pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     - `tikiwiki` ([TikiWiki markup])
     - `twiki` ([TWiki markup])
     - `vimwiki` ([Vimwiki])
+    - the path of a custom Lua reader, see [Custom readers and writers] below
     :::

     Extensions can be individually enabled or disabled by